KreimerR/surfer/README.md

 ### Communities

--   Create and manage communities
+-   Create and delete communities
 -   Follow/unfollow communities
 -   Dedicated pages for each community
 -   Search for communities